business

 Ruby on Rails for business - framework comparison and cost analysis

-Ruby on Rails vs Other Frameworks for Business
+Ruby on Rails vs Node and Django for Business

-Factor Ruby on Rails Node.js + React Django (Python) Laravel (PHP)
+Business dimension Ruby on Rails Node.js + React Django (Python)

 Why Rails Ships Products Faster

-Rails applications ship fast because the framework makes hundreds of small decisions for you - routing, database schema, form handling, authentication patterns - so you spend time on your actual business problem instead of debating folder structures.
-A typical MVP goes from idea to production in 4-8 weeks with a two to three person team.
+Rails ships products faster because it makes hundreds of default decisions for you - routing, database schema, form handling, authentication patterns - so the team spends its time on the actual business problem instead of wiring plumbing or arguing about folder structure.
+A typical MVP goes from idea to production in 4-8 weeks with a two-to-three-person team, roughly half the calendar time I see on equivalent Node builds that split frontend and backend into separate codebases.

 How Rails Cuts Development Costs